 The Changing Oceans group is involved in a variety of different research projects, from blue skies research, to very applied research partnered with industry or policymakers.
 The broad theme of our research revolves around how Changing Oceans will impact upon marine ecosystems.
 This includes investigating how ecosystems will change in the future, questioning what this will mean to related communities, and how we will interact with them through management, policy and industry.

-Below is a snapshot of currently funded large projects.
+Below is a snapshot of currently funded or recently completed large projects.
 For specific research areas, please see our publications page and individual people pages.

 iAtlantic – Integrated assessment of Atlantic marine ecosystems in space and time